Imitation of Life and Death

 Titanic is laden with mannered theatricality, placeholder dialogue, and a deadening subservience to a plot that intrudes on the historic record like an on-set heckler.
 We’re beholden to this irrelevant sideshow while the real story unfolds in the background.
 Human tragedy is reduced to ambient noise.
 Forget women and children, what about truth and realism first?

-These are just Titanic’s design flaws; its moral difficulties are more pronounced.
-From the moment he carelessly desecrated a grave site with his submersible, collapsing the wall to Captain Smith’s quarters on his first dive to the wreck; an incident that must have aged the oceanographer Robert Ballard who’d discovered it in tact ten years earlier, Cameron was already in deep water.
+These are just Titanic’s design flaws – the slag in the rivets, its moral difficulties are more pronounced.
+From the moment he carelessly desecrated a grave site with his submersible, collapsing the wall to Captain Smith’s quarters on his first dive to the wreck, an incident that must have aged the oceanographer Robert Ballard who’d discovered it in tact ten years earlier, Cameron was already in deep water.
 But it was his decision to defame the dead that made his movie reprehensible.